techenthusiast167/Master-OSINT-Toolkit-/README.md

 - Extract metadata from documents and images

-- Perform Google Dorking queries for sensitive info discovery
+- Perform Google Dorking queries for sensitive information discovery

 - Retrieve historical snapshots of URLs via the Wayback Machine